-By Brenda L. Peterson, The Layoff Lady A Different Resume for Each Job?
+By Brenda L. Peterson, The Layoff Lady A Resume for Each Job?
 Won't That Take Forever?When applying for jobs, customizing each resume is one way to help you stand out.
 Unfortunately, it’s easy to spend a lot of time and effort updating your resume.
-Let's look at shortcuts for customizing your resume that is less time and labor-intensive.
-Articulate What You WantRemember, when you're at the point when you're applying for jobs, you should have already done some prework.
-By now, you should know what specifically you're looking for in a job.
-This includes details like your target job title(s), industries, core work responsibilities, geographic location, day-to-day responsibilities, pay rate, and work arrangements (onsite, remote, hybrid).
+Let's look at shortcuts for customizing your resume that take less time and improve your results.
+Identifying Your Target RoleWhen applying for jobs, an important first step is to know what specifically you are looking for in your next job--your target role.
+This includes details like your desired job title(s), industries, core work responsibilities, geographic location, day-to-day responsibilities, pay rate, and work arrangements (onsite, remote, hybrid).
 If you don't have a clear idea of what your target job looks like, it makes everything else harder.
-I encourage you to take a moment to figure out what your target is.
-This act will help you be more efficient as you search for a role, decide what to apply for, create your target job resume, and everything after that, too.
-For me, in a previous job search, here is how that looked:
+I encourage you to dedicate time to figuring out what you want.
+This action alone will help you be more efficient as you search for open positions, determine what to apply for, create your target job resume, and apply for specific jobs.
+During a previous job search, these were key components of my target role:

 0 Comments